iro0087/open-merchandise-management/README.md

    Make sure to start with blank sheets, not like in the examples (they aim to show the architecture of the sheets to respect)

-   Match the number of sells and orders in the "e.xlsx" file
+   Match the number of recieved items and orders in the "e.xlsx" file